Why Gaining Control of Your Business Applications Should Be Your First Priority

 • Lower impact on operations

-• Improve cost assessment for proposed changes before they are applied
+• Improved cost assessment for proposed changes before they are applied

 • Back-out changes are reduced or are streamlined